alnitak/shader_buffers/README.md

 - Feed shaders with asset images as `sampler2D uniforms`.
 - Capture user interaction.

-#### Issue
-Tested on web and Linux, on other desktops it should work.
+Tested on Android Linux and web, on other desktops it should work.
 Cannot test on Mac and iOS.
-On Android, I don't know why yet, it doesn't work and he blames me for passing too many uniforms!
-Practically when reaching `LayerBuffer.computeLayer`, the `_shader._floats` list has one item less when running on Android.
-This is related to the shader compile optimizations which removes the unusued uniforms, but this happens only on Android.
+Shaders examples are from [ShaderToy.com](https://shadertoy.com) and have been slightly modified.
+Credits links are in the main shaders sources.

 ## Getting started